WHO

 What is Trident Spectre (TS)?

-TS is the Naval Special Warfare Innovation Proving Ground.
-It is an annual exercise focused on the integration of operations, intelligence, and technology, and comes together as a result of continuous planning and collaboration with joint interagency stakeholders.
+TS is the Special Operations Innovation Proving Ground.
+It is an annual exercise focused on the integration of operations, intelligence, and technology, and comes together as a result of continuous planning and collaboration with joint inter-agency stakeholders.
 At the Core of TS planning are operational capability needs from the Special Operations and Intelligence Community.

 What is a ‘project’?